 Looking forward to the post-coronavirus economic recovery, emerging technologies can play a transformative role in offering solutions to the challenge of great lockdown, enhancing the resilience of the global production system and supply chains, and fostering new drivers of economic growth.
-This is an action area where STI advice and eco policy interface meet each other.
+This is an action area where STI advice and economic policy interface with each other.

 Firstly, innovative technologies have played an important role in the fight against Covid-19.
 Not only robot cleaner in hospitals, drone delivery of medicine, food, and contact tracking, but also tele-health, e-business, online education, online entertainment, and online office systems all have grown rapidly.

 Secondly, some sectors such as various e-business have already grown rapidly due to the increasing demand.
 We will see new industries emerge in the reshuffle and relocation of the GVCs.
 Not only digital economy but also public health provision.
 They will be new engines of economic growth.